 Currency: The Group's business is naturally hedged against a functional currency risk.
 All petroleum industry transactions are referenced to international benchmark quotes for crude oil and oil products in USD.
 All international purchases and sales of crude oil and products are conducted in USD and all sales into local markets are either in USD prices or converted to local currency for accounting and settlement reasons using the USD reference on the date of the transaction.
 As a result, the Group's operations are mainly exposed to the risk of fluctuating the dollar exchange rate against the euro.
-The strengthening of the US Dollar against the Euro has a positive effect on the Group's financial results while in the opposite event, both the financial results and balance sheet items (inventory, investments, receivables, liabilities in US dollar) would be valued at lower levels.
+The strengthening of the US Dollar against the Euro has a positive effect on the Group's financial results while in the opposite event, both the financial results and balance sheet items (inventory, investments, receivables in US dollar) would be valued at lower levels.

-Prices: Commodity price risk management is supervised by a Risk Management Committee, which includes Finance and Trading departments' Senior Management.
+Prices: The Group is exposed to the risk of fluctuations in prevailing market prices.
+Commodity price risk management is supervised by the Supply and Trading Department.
 Non-commodity price risk management is carried out by the Finance Department under policies approved by the Board of Directors.
 The Finance Department identifies and evaluates financial risks in close co-operation with the Group's operating units.
-During the three-month period ended on 31 March 2021 the Group entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
+During the six-month period ended on 30 June 2021 the Group entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
+The Group has also entered into derivative transactions to hedge the cash flow risk arising from the re-acquisition of the CO2 certificates it has presold during the six month 30 June 2021, in time to fulfill its obligation as part of the EUA scheme.

-Securing continuous crude oil supplies: The Group procures crude oil from a number of suppliers, including national oil companies and international traders primarily in, but not limited to, the Middle East, North Africa and Black Sea region.
+Continuous crude oil supplies: The Group procures crude oil from a number of suppliers, including national oil companies and international traders primarily in, but not limited to, the Middle East, North Africa and Black Sea region.
 The process of sourcing of crude oil is coordinated by the Supply and Trading department in line with production plans.
 The Group's three coastal refineries location provide access to a wide range of feedstock sourcing opportunities which enables the Group to respond to supply shortages of certain crude grades without materially affecting its operations and financial performance.

-INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIOD ENDED 31 MARCH 2021
+INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2021

-Financing of operations: The key priorities of the Group have been the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and liquidity risk for its operational needs.
+Financing of operations: The key priorities of the Group have been the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and ensuring liquidity for its operational needs.
 As a result of these key priority initiatives and in line with its medium term financing plan, the Group has maintained a mix of committed long term credit facilities and uncommitted short term credit facilities by taking into consideration bank and debt capital markets' credit capacity as well as cash flow planning and commercial requirements.

-There were no significant movements in borrowings during the three month period ended 31 March 2021.
-As of 31 March 2021, approximately 85% of total debt (approximately 86% as of 31 December 2020) is financed by long-term committed credit lines while the remaining debt is being financed by short term credit facilities (bilateral lines).
+As of 30 June 2021, approximately 83% of total debt (approximately 86% as of 31 December 2020) is financed by long-term committed credit lines while the remaining debt is being financed by short term credit facilities (bilateral lines).
 Further details of the relevant loans are provided in Note 18, "Interest bearing loans and borrowings".